Sindh Madressatul Islam University: Academics

-It is equipped with three computer labs: two of them are computing laboratories while the other one is a hardware laboratory with electronic and digital circuit design courses.
+It is equipped with three computer labs: two are computing laboratories, while the other is a hardware laboratory that offers courses in electronic and digital circuit design.
 The computers are connected through a network.

-IT/Industrial Hub:SMIU is located in the area where numbers of IT industries, software houses, institutions, media and government organizations' networks are located, enabling students to seek internships, etc., as well as familiarize themselves with IT related environment.
+IT/Industrial Hub: SMIU is situated in an area where numerous IT industries, software houses, institutions, media organizations, and government networks are located.
+This environment enables students to seek internships and become familiar with IT-related fields.

 The department offers the following programs: